 - Utilize various observation and recording techniques.

-- Identify when outside intervention is necessary and explain the process of informing parents of this need
+Interpret when outside intervention is necessary and explain the process of informing parents of this need.

 General Education Outcomes (GEOs)